 Real Estate French Market Overview

-Brexit appears to have created some hesitancy among UK buyers below the €2m threshold.
+The Brexit seems to have created a hesitation among Anglo-Saxon buyers below the €2 million cap.

 Destination French Riviera

 Since the 1920s, designed by designers and fashion designers, the Côte d’Azur has been a perfect place to shop.
 Between prestigious boutiques and designers, you will find your happiness from the Croisette to the Principality of Monaco by taking the Promenade des Anglais in Nice.
 The most athletic will appreciate the presence of mountains (1 hour from Nice), superb golf courses, hikes and water activities.